 Present-day Manhattan was originally part of Lenape territory.
-European settlement began with the establishment of a trading post by Dutch colonists in 1624 on lower Manhattan Island; the post was named New Amsterdam in 1626.
-The territory and its surroundings came under English control in 1664 and were renamed New York after King Charles II of England granted the lands to his brother, the Duke of York.
-New York, based in present-day Manhattan, served as the capital of the United States from 1785 until 1790.
+European settlement began with the establishment of a trading post by Dutch colonists in 1624 on Manhattan Island; the post was named New Amsterdam in 1626.
+The territory came under English control in 1664 and was renamed New York after King Charles II of England granted the lands to his brother, the Duke of York.
+New York, based in present-day Lower Manhattan, served as the capital of the United States from 1785 until 1790.
 The Statue of Liberty in New York Harbor greeted millions of arriving immigrants in the late 19th century and is a world symbol of the United States and its ideals.
 Manhattan became a borough during the consolidation of New York City in 1898, and houses New York City Hall, the seat of the city’s government.
-The Stonewall Inn in Greenwich Village, part of the Stonewall National Monument, is considered the birthplace of the modern gay rights movement, cementing Manhattan’s central role in LGBT culture.
-It was also the site of the World Trade Center, which was destroyed during the September 11 terrorist attacks.
+Harlem in Upper Manhattan became the center of what is now known as the cultural Harlem Renaissance in the 1920s.
+The Stonewall Inn in Greenwich Village, part of the Stonewall National Monument, is considered the birthplace in 1969 of the modern gay-rights movement, cementing Manhattan’s central role in LGBTQ culture.
+Manhattan was the site of the original World Trade Center, which was destroyed during the September 11 terrorist attacks in 2001.

-Anchored by Wall Street in the Financial District of Lower Manhattan, New York City has been called both the most economically powerful city and the leading financial and fintech center of the world,and Manhattan is home to the world’s two largest stock exchanges by total market capitalization, the New York Stock Exchange and Nasdaq.
-Many multinational media conglomerates are based in Manhattan, as are numerous colleges and universities, such as Columbia University and New York University; the headquarters of the United Nations is also located in the borough.
-Manhattan hosts three of the world’s most-visited tourist attractions in 2013: Times Square, Central Park, and Grand Central Terminal.
-Penn Station is the busiest transportation hub in the Western Hemisphere.
-The borough hosts many prominent bridges and tunnels, and skyscrapers including the Empire State Building, Chrysler Building, and One World Trade Center.
+Manhattan is home to Wall Street as well as the world’s two largest stock exchanges by total market capitalization, the New York Stock Exchange and Nasdaq.
+Many multinational media conglomerates are based in Manhattan, as are numerous colleges and universities, such as Columbia University, New York University, Rockefeller University, and the City University of New York.
+The headquarters of the United Nations is located in the Turtle Bay neighborhood of Midtown Manhattan.
+Manhattan hosts three of the world’s top 10 most-visited tourist attractions: Times Square, Central Park, and Grand Central Terminal.
+New York Penn Station is the busiest transportation hub in the Western Hemisphere.
+Chinatown has the highest concentration of Chinese people in the Western Hemisphere.
+Fifth Avenue has been ranked as the most expensive shopping street in the world, before falling to second in 2024.
+The borough hosts many prominent bridges, tunnels, and skyscrapers including the Empire State Building, Chrysler Building, and One World Trade Center.
 It is also home to the National Basketball Association’s New York Knicks and the National Hockey League’s New York Rangers.

-Manhattan ( ) is the most densely populated and geographically smallest of the five boroughs of New York City.
-The borough is coextensive with New York County, the smallest county by geographical area in the U.S. state of New York.
-Located almost…
+Manhattan ( man-HAT-ən, mən-) is the most densely populated and geographically smallest of the five boroughs of New York City.
+Coextensive with New York County, Manhattan is the smallest county by area in the U.S. state of New York.
+Located…

 Our latest “Manhattan” Articles: